-Once you select top choices for 5-8 drinks, look online or through ((AMAZON PRODUCT ID: "0609608754" "any book")) for ingredients and have them ready.
+Once you select top choices for 5-8 drinks, look online or through The Craft of the Cocktail for ingredients and have them ready.
 You can get "mixer" portions for your cocktails in pour-in pre-mixed state in any local grocery store.

 Next: garnishing the drinks and non-alcoholic options.